 Section 1.
-Where the Employer now provides devices, apparel or equipment necessary to protect officers from injury or exposure to extreme non-climatic heat or cold, the Employer shall continue to provide the level of protection in accordance with the practice now prevailing.
+Where the Employer now provides devices, apparel or equipment necessary to protect Supervisors from injury or exposure to extreme non-climatic heat or cold, the Employer shall continue to provide the level of protection in accordance with the practice now prevailing.
 Where no such protection is now provided, the Employer shall provide whatever device, apparel or equipment is necessary to afford a level of protection provided by the agency for similar risks or exposure.
 Where special tools are required for accomplishing work assignments, the Employer shall be responsible for supplying the same.
-Where the tools customarily used in a trade or craft are now required to be supplied by the officer, such requirement shall continue; where such tools are presently supplied, the practice shall continue.
+Where the tools customarily used in a trade or craft are now required to be supplied by the Supervisor, such requirement shall continue; where such tools are presently supplied, the practice shall continue.
 Where uniforms are required and for so long as they may be required, the Employer agrees to furnish the uniforms so required.
 Uniform requirements are not to be confused with dress regulations required by the Employer.

 Section 2.
-If, during the performance of an officer's Commonwealth duties a person damages or destroys items of clothing or personal property which are worn by an officer and which are necessary for the performance of such officer's work, the Employer shall reimburse the officer for the value of such clothing or personal property.
+If, during the performance of a Supervisor's Commonwealth duties a person damages or destroys items of clothing or personal property which are worn by a Supervisor and which are necessary for the performance of such Supervisor's work, the Employer shall reimburse the Supervisor for the value of such clothing or personal property.
 The condition of the clothing or personal property immediately prior to such damage shall be taken into account in determining its value.
-The incident giving rise to such claims must be verified and not due to the officer's own negligence.
-The Employer shall take prompt and timely action in the disposition of officer claims for damaged personal effects.
+The incident giving rise to such claims must be verified and not due to the Supervisor's own negligence.
+The Employer shall take prompt and timely action in the disposition of Supervisor claims for damaged personal effects.

 Section 3.
-Effective in 2010, each uniformed supervisor in the supervisory unit shall be entitled to an annual uniform allowance payment in the amount of \$250.
+Each uniformed Supervisor in the supervisory unit shall be entitled to an annual uniform allowance payment in the amount of \$250.
 The allowance provided herein shall be payable no later than September 30 of each memorandum year.
-If an employee has been in active pay status for an aggregate of less than 200 working days during the preceding memorandum year, the allowance will be prorated.
+If a Supervisor has been in active pay status for an aggregate of less than 200 working days during the preceding memorandum year, the allowance will be prorated.